Emilioledo/weather-app-nextjs/README.md

 RAPIDAPI_HOST=YOUR_RAPIDAPI_HOST
 ```

-Replace YOUR_RAPIDAPI_KEY and YOUR_RAPIDAPI_HOST with your actual RapidAPI key and host.
+Replace NEXT_PUBLIC_API_URL, YOUR_RAPIDAPI_KEY and YOUR_RAPIDAPI_HOST with your actual ApiUrl, RapidAPI key and host.

 Now your Next.js app is ready to connect to the Yahoo Weather API!